carrbs/shipment-assigner/README.md

 ### Assignment (command: `assign`)

-If the program is run with valid parameters, a table is printed to stdout with The driver assignments, SS for each assignment, and a total SS score over all the assignments:
+If the program is run with valid parameters, a table is printed to stdout with the driver assignments, SS for each assignment, and a total SS score over all the assignments:

 ```
 ➜ node main.js assign --address-file ./address-file.txt -d ./driver-file.txt